 The title may be “A Study of Association Between Neonatal Mortality and Maternal Tetanus Toxoid Immunization in the Context of Bangladesh”.

 Response: We thank the editor for their appreciation of our manuscript and for providing valuable comments.
-We replace the title with “A Study of Association Between Maternal Tetanus Toxoid Immunization and Neonatal Mortality in the Context of Bangladesh: A retrospective analysis of the data from Bangladesh Multiple Indicator Cluster Survey”.
+We replace the title with “A Study of Association Between Neonatal Mortality and Maternal Tetanus Toxoid Immunization in the Context of Bangladesh”.

 In Methods of Abstract, the authors are requested to mention the sample size.

 Response: Thanks to the editor for highlighting this issue.
-It has been solved by adding “A sample of 64,000 homes and roughly 3,220 primary sampling units (PSUs) were included in the survey.
-Of them, 587 cases out of 23,402 resulted in the death of the newborn.” in methods section of the abstract.
+It has been solved by adding “The dataset consists of 23,402 cases, among them 587 cases resulted in the infant death.” in methods section of the abstract.

 It is necessary to update the Introduction section based on the statistics and studies focusing on this topic in the context of Bangladesh.

 Response: We can't thank you enough for this valuable insight.
-A paragraph (line 65 to 71) has been added in the introduction section on the second para.
+A paragraph (page no. 4, line 75 to 85) has been added in the introduction section on the second para.

-“In Bangladesh, during 2003-2004, there were 11,291 live births and 365 neonatal deaths in a rural subdistrict.
-About half of all deaths involving children under five occur in Bangladesh, where the newborn mortality rate is 41 per 1,000 live births.
-A study showed out of 330 infant deaths, 112 of them fit the tetanus case description .
+“In Bangladesh, during 2003-2004, there were 11,291 livebirths and 365 neonatal deaths in a rural district.
+Similar studies showed that about half of all deaths involving children under five that occurs in Bangladesh are infants, while the newborn mortality rate is 41 per 1,000 livebirths.
+An exploratory study in rural Bangladesh found that tetanus accounts for 42% of newborn deaths.
+According to another study, out of 330 infant deaths, 112 of them fit the tetanus case description.
+Despite TT2's estimated 45% efficacy, maternal history of receiving two doses of the tetanus toxoid did not lower the risk in Bangladesh.
 Another investigation that looked at 6748 neonatal fatalities throughout four districts in Bangladesh (Thakurgaon, Jamalpur, Moulvibazar, and Narail) with a combined population of 6.7 million found that there were 24.4 neonatal deaths for every 1000 live births.
-An exploratory study found that tetanus accounts for 42% of newborn deaths.”

-Also this part (Line 85 to 88) - “ Despite TT2's estimated 45% efficacy, a maternal history of receiving two doses of the tetanus toxoid did not lower risk in Bangladesh [7].
-Additional investigation is required to determine the pattern of declining infant mortality in Bangladesh following vaccination against maternal tetanus toxoid.”
+Additional investigation is required to determine the pattern of declining infant mortality in Bangladesh following vaccination against maternal tetanus toxoid since there is no evidence related to this.”

 The authors write “Factors significant in bivariate models (p < 0.2) were included in the multivariable model…” Justify the use of p<0.2 and add references.